Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Applications: Cryptography

+Therefore, if one can find a group for which the condition on the homomorphisms $\phi^\textbf{r}$ holds, then proving the hardness of single bits in this model reduces to either CM-MVHNP or CM-HNP (note that in the latter case one only recovers a component of $s$, and therefore needs other methods for recovering the entire value $s$; for the case in which $s = g^{ab}$ is a Diffie--Hellman key in $\F_{p^m}$ that we describe below, one can use the results involving ``summing functions'' from \cite{Eric-Verheul} and recover the entire secret $\textbf{s}$ from the algorithm that recovers a single (fixed) component $s_i$; for the case of elliptic curves it is sufficient to know one coordinate, as there are at most $3$ values for the other coordinate).
+We give a brief overview of the known results in the literature.

-As mentioned above, this idea was introduced by Boneh and Shparlinski~\cite{BS} for the LSB of (each coordinate of) Diffie--Hellman keys in elliptic curve groups over prime fields.
-It is shown that changing the Weierstrass equation is an isomorphism that gives rise to the desired functions.
-They then use the same technique as in \cite{ACGS} to prove hardness of LSB.
-This approach was then applied by \cite{Duc} (see also \cite{Kiltz}) to every single bit of a larger class of elliptic curve secrets, that also includes Diffie--Hellman keys in elliptic curves, using the SFT algorithm (that is, using the solution to CM-HNP for single-bit functions).
+As mentioned above, this idea was introduced by Boneh and Shparlinski~\cite{BS} for the LSB of (both the $x,y$ coordinates of) Diffie--Hellman keys in elliptic curve groups over prime fields.
+It is shown there that changing the Weierstrass equation is an isomorphism that gives rise to the desired multipliers.
+Indeed, it is well known that twists of the curve give $\phi(x,y) = (u^2x,u^3y)$.
+Therefore, given a request for desired multiplier $r$ (for example by the SFT algorithm), one can obtain it if there is a solution to $u^d = r$ (where $d=2$ or $d=3$, depends on the coordinate) and flip a coin to guess the bit if a solution does not exist.
+The work~\cite{BS} uses the same technique as in \cite{ACGS} to prove hardness of LSB.
+This approach was then applied by \cite{Duc} (see also \cite{Kiltz}) to every single bit of a larger class of elliptic curve secrets, that also includes Diffie--Hellman keys in elliptic curves, using the SFT algorithm (that is, using the solution to CM-HNP for single-bit functions, as in Theorem~\ref{HNP_thm}).

 The idea of changing group representations can also be used for finite fields.
-The works \cite{Fazio,WZZ} consider the computational Diffie--Hellman problem in groups $\F_{p^m}^*$ for $m>1$.
-They show that some polynomial representations of $\F_{p^m}$ give rise to the desired functions, and therefore reduce to CM-HNP.
+The works \cite{Fazio,WZZ} consider the computational Diffie--Hellman (CDH) problem in groups $\F_{p^m}^*$ for $m>1$.
+They show that some polynomial representations of $\F_{p^m}$ give rise to the desired homomorphisms $\phi^\textbf{r}$ for $\textbf{r} = r_j \cdot \textbf{e}\boldsymbol{_j}$, and therefore reduce to CM-HNP.

 For a detailed overview of these techniques we refer the reader to the exposition of Sections $5, 5.1, 5.2$ and subsections within of \cite{MVHNP}.
-This latter work gives applications of the solution for CM-MVHNP to show bit security of the computational Diffie--Hellman problem in groups of higher dimension in models similar to those mentioned above; specifically, for elliptic curves over extension fields, and for $\F_{p^m}^*$ with different representations of the field $\F_{p^m}$.
+This latter work gives applications of the solution for CM-MVHNP to show bit security of the computational Diffie--Hellman problem in groups of higher dimension in models similar to those mentioned above; specifically, for elliptic curves over extension fields, and for $\F_{p^m}^*$ with different (non-polynomial) representations of the field $\F_{p^m}$.

 We stress that these models do not tell a lot about the hardness of specific bits in real-life implementations of Diffie--Hellman key exchange, where the representation of the group is fixed.
 One should interpret results in the representation changing model as follows: assuming hardness of CDH in a group $G$ (where $G$ can be the multiplicative group of a finite extension field or an elliptic curve over a finite field), there is no algorithm that takes $g, g^a,g^b \in G$ and outputs the $i$-th bit of $g^{ab}$ for many representations of $G$ (more precisely, for representations corresponding to the specific isomorphisms used in the reduction).
 Nevertheless, given an instance $g^a,g^b$ in a specific representation of $G$, this result does not tell us whether it is hard to compute a specific bit of the secret $g^{ab}$.
 Indeed, this problem is still open.